-- (b) In addition to the award evaluation factors in B.3, criteria have been developed for some categories of equipment to assess the advantages for dispatch priority.
-If no additional criteria are identified, lowest price awarded resources will be ranked highest on the dispatch list. - (c) Within each small business program category, priority will be given according to the price offered for the type of resource.
-The price will be based on the daily rate offered, with the lowest price being ranked highest on the dispatch list.
+- (1) In addition to the award evaluation factors in B.3, criteria have been developed for some categories of equipment to assess the advantages for dispatch priority.
+If no additional criteria are identified, lowest price awarded resources will be ranked highest on the dispatch list. - (2) Within each small business program category, priority will be given as shown below.
+The minimum daily guarantee and mileage will not be considered in the ranking.